stastnypremysl/lsql-csv/README.md

     make test

-This will run all unit tests for you.
+This will run all tests for you.

 ## lsql-csv - quick introduction
-LSQL, the language of `lsql-csv`, aims to be a more lapidary language than SQL.
-Its design purpose is to enable its user to quickly write simple queries directly to the terminal - its design purpose is therefore different from SQL, where the readability of queries is more taken into account than in LSQL.

 ### Examples